wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 - When you go through darkness, but you don't feel God's there but you hold on anyways that shows that were not transactional but a person of endurance, strength, greatness and stable

 **Point 4:**
+- The man believes that the darkness was objective and perma